State treasurers 2

 Here's how state lawmakers can fight ESG:

-1. Protect state pensions and investments
+1. Protect workers and families’ savings

 View Model Legislation #1

-2. Protect state contracts
+2. Protect state economic interests

 View Model Legislation #2